-Syntax execUserFlashReset
+Syntax execUserFlashReset For use with The C-SPY hardware debugger drivers.
 Description Called once after the flash loader is downloaded to RAM, but before execution of the flash loader.
 This macro is only called when you are programming flash, and it should only be used for flash loader functionality.